Academic Regulations

 The R credit option is available only to Columbia College seniors under the following conditions:

-3. The course(s) will not fulfill a requirement of the Core Curriculum or a requirement of a major or a concentration.
+- The course(s) will not fulfill a requirement of the Core Curriculum or a requirement of a major or a minor or a special program.

 There may be additional conditions set by the course instructor, who may wish to require the completion of a certain type or amount of work in order to earn the R credit.
 The exact nature of any required coursework should be determined by the instructor when the student petitions for an R for the course.
 An instructor may give a grade of F to a student who has not completed this required work.